About Spacebase DF-9

 In Spacebase DF-9, you’ll build a home among the stars for a motley population of humans and aliens as they go about their daily lives.
 Mine asteroids, discover derelicts, and deal with the tribulations of our distant future: meteor impacts!
 Explosive decompression!
 Unbearable loneliness!

-Spacebase DF-9 is a simulation game in ongoing development at Double Fine Productions.
-The in-progress Alpha version is available right now on Steam Early Access.
+Spacebase DF-9 is a simulation game from Double Fine Productions.
+The game is available right now on Steam for Windows, Mac OSX, and Linux.

 Frequently Asked Questions